lauramayfox/double-dice/README.md

 ## Acknowledgements

 Thanks to my mentor, Excellence Ilesanmi, who helped guide me through each step of the building process of my game from idea to inception.
-A special thanks to the Code Institute tutor service team, notibly Roo and Rebecca for their great help for when bug issues arose within my project towards the completion phase.
+A special thanks to the Code Institute tutor service team, with a special mention to Roo and Thomas for their great help for when bug issues arose within my project towards the completion phase.